 - Ensure that the compression insert is 100% fully-inserted and flush with the steerer tubing wall.

-- Using the torque wrench with a 6mm hex key, tighten the compression insert, which is now loose inside the steerer tube, to 10-12 N/m.
+- Using the torque wrench with a 6mm hex key, tighten the compression insert, which is now loose inside the steerer tube, from 10N/m to 12 N/m.

 It’s now time to install your crown race: